StoyanMihaylov99/micro-services-training/README.md

 # Overview
-An educational project delving into the intricacies of microservices architecture, featuring a few services powered by MySQL databases deployed on Docker, Spring framework, and integrated with Eureka for service discovery, along with Zipkin for tracing.
+An educational project delving into the intricacies of microservices architecture, featuring a few services powered by PostgreSQL databases, Spring framework, and integrated with Eureka for service discovery, along with Zipkin for tracing.

 ## Technologies Used

 - Spring framework
-- MySQL databases
+- PostgreSQL databases
-- Docker
 - Eureka for service discovery
 - Zipkin for tracing